adeger/CleaningData_ClassProject/README.md

 # CleaningData_ClassProject

-The class project for Coursera course Getting and Cleaning Data
+This document describes files created for the Coursera course Getting and Cleaning Data class project.

+## Files
+--* README.md - this file
+--* run